Feastio

 2. Bathtub Gin & Co.

-In my pre-trip research, Bathtub Gin & Co. in the Belltown neighborhood near Pike Place Market was often listed as one of the best speakeasies in Seattle.
-The entrance to this small, split-level cocktail lounge is through a nondescript wooden door in an alley.
+In my pre-trip research, Bathtub Gin & Co., located in the Belltown neighborhood near Pike Place Market, was often listed as one of the best speakeasies in Seattle.
+This small, split-level cocktail lounge is accessed through a nondescript wooden door in an alley.
 A silver sign on the brick wall and a crystal chandelier visible through the window let you know you're in the right place.

 Bathtub Gin opened in 2009 in the old boiler room of a former hotel.
 Seating is limited, and reservations are not accepted, so unless you arrive when they open, take what you can get.
 We walked up a short flight of stairs to cushioned stools at a tiny bar in this cozy hideaway.
 I counted four small tables and one baby bathtub on the lower level.